NVIDIA/ChatRTX/README.md

 ## Known Issues and Limitations

 The following known issues exist in the current version:
 - The app currently works with Microsoft Edge and Google Chrome browsers.
-Due to a bug, the application does not work with FireFox browser.
+Due to a bug, the application does not work with Firefox browser.
 - The app does not remember context.
 This means follow up questions  will not be answered based on the context of the previous questions.
 For example, if you previously asked “What is the price of the RTX 4080 Super?” and follow that up with “What are its hardware specifications?”, the app will not know that you are asking about the RTX 4080 Super.
 - The source file attribution in the response is not always correct.
 - Unlikely case where the app gets stuck in an unusable state that cannot be resolved by restarting, could often be fixed by deleting the preferences.json file (by default located at C:\Users\<user>\AppData\Local\NVIDIA\ChatRTX\RAG\trt-llm-rag-windows-main\config\preferences.json) and restarting.